OtterUnderwater/ExamBAPTriangles/README.md

-# Preparing for the OOP exam
+# Preparing for the BAP exam
 Reading from a file and writing to a file + checking the correctness of the data.
 The triangle problem.